alex-lt-kong/cuda-motion/README.md

 # Camera server

-A C++ project inspired by, similar to but simpler than [Motion](https://github.com/Motion-Project/motion) in C.
+A C++11 project inspired by, similar to but simpler than [Motion](https://github.com/Motion-Project/motion) in C.

 ## Environments